Generic Name: bevacizumab (BE-va-SIZ-ue-mab)

 - Avastin solution may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Avastin solution may cause a serious brain problem called reversible posterior leukoencephalopathy syndrome (RPLS).
-If RPLS occurs, symptoms may appear from 16 hours to 1 year after starting Avastin solution.
+- Avastin solution may cause a serious and sometimes fatal brain problem called posterior reversible encephalopathy syndrome (PRES).
+If PRES occurs, symptoms may appear from 16 hours to 1 year after starting Avastin solution.
 Contact your doctor right away if you experience severe headache, seizures, sluggishness, confusion, vision changes, or loss of vision.

 - Avastin solution may cause infertility in women.
 If you are able to become pregnant, discuss any questions or concerns that you have about this information with your doctor.